PeerConradi/munity/Documentation/GettingStarted.md

 You should be able to start the project.

-> You need to have the MariaDB and MongoDB up and running in the background.
+> You need to have the MariaDB and MongoDB installed and running in the background.

 On the first start the application will create the Databases MUNityCore and MUNityBase.